 LAUREL: The phone in Laurel has been continually interferred with.
 For example after the recent arrests, the project director was unable to make calls for two hours.
-When she finally succeeded in reaching Foster's father, he was no one got in to register.
-During the day, up to 350 people may have taken part in picketing the courthouse ...
-This is the first time there has ever been a picket line in this cotton-plantation county.
+When she finally succeeded in reaching Foster's father, he was so angered by the delay that he sent nasty telegrams to the President of the American Telephone and Telegraph Co. in NYC and the head of Southern Bell in Atlanta.
+As a result COFO is now obtaining a phone in its office, which the local phone company had previously refused to install.